-In addition to being valuable, we also want your college experience to be memorable and fun.
+We also want your college experience to be memorable and fun.
 I encourage you to carefully review this handbook and our website, www.waubonsee.edu, to learn what you need to know to make your Waubonsee experience great.
-Make your time here unforgettable and full of lifetime connections that will be part of your success for years to come.
-Dedicate yourself now to joining the nearly 43,000 degree or certificate holders who have launched their futures right here at Waubonsee Community College.
+Make your time here unforgettable and full of people that will be part of your success for years to come.
+Dedicate yourself now to joining the many Waubonsee alumni who have launched their futures at Waubonsee Community College.